bmwcarit/joynr/wiki/jee.md

 in different ways, you must also provide a unique 'use case' name for each of the proxy / callback pairs.

+##### Example

+	@Stateless
+	@CallbackHandler
+	public class MyServiceCallbackBean implements MyServiceStatelessAsyncCallback {

+		private final static String MY_USE_CASE = "get-stuff-done";

+		@Inject
+		private MyContextService myContextService;

+		@Override
+		public String getUseCaseName() {
+			return MY_USE_CASE;
+		}

+		// This method is called in response to receiving a reply for calls to the provider
+		// method 'myServiceMethod', and the reply context will contain the same message ID
+		// which the request was sent with.
+This is then used to retrieve some persisted
+		// context, which was created at the time of sending the request - potentially by
+		// a different node in the cluster.
+		@Override
+		public void myServiceMethodSuccess(String someParameter, ReplyContext replyContext) {
+			myContextService.handleReplyFor(replyContext.getMessageId(), someParameter);
+		}

+	}

+	@Singleton
+	public class MyServiceBean {

+		private MyServiceStatelessAsync proxy;

+		@Inject
+		private ServiceLocator serviceLocator;

+		@Inject
+		private MyContextService myContextService;

+		@PostConstruct
+		public void initialise() {
+			proxy = serviceLocator.builder(MyServiceStatelessAsync.class, "my-provider-domain")
+						.withUseCase(MyServiceCallbackBean.MY_USE_CASE)
+						.build();
+		}

+		// Called by the application to trigger a call to the provider, persisting some
+		// context information for the given messageId, which can then be retrieved in the
+		// callback handler and used to process the reply. public void trigger() {
+			proxy.myServiceMethod("some input value",
+									messageId -> myContextService.persistContext(messageId)
+			);
+		}

+	}

 ## Clustering

 The joynr JEE integration currently supports two forms of enabling clustering.